Hierarchical Online Optimization Approach for IRS-enabled Low-altitude MEC in Vehicular Networks: System Model

 \subsubsection{Basic Models}

 The basic models of the system are illustrated below. \textit{\textbf{Vehicle Mobility Model.}} The horizontal coordinate of each vehicle $i\in\mathcal{I}$ in time slot $n$ is denoted by $\mathbf{q}_i(n)=\big[x_i(n), y_i(n)\big]^{\mathrm{T}}$.
 Moreover, we assume that the movement of vehicles follows the Gauss-Markov mobility model~\cite{Batabyal2015}.
-Specifically, the velocity vector of vehicle $i$ in time slot $n+1$ can be given as
+Thus, the position of vehicle $i$ can be updated as